Nicolas4677/FacialDetection-Android/README.md

 FacialRecognition_Android

-An Android Studio project which uses the Mobile Vision API(https://developers.google.com/vision) to detect faces and apply different effects.
+An Android Studio project which uses the MLKit Vision API(https://developers.google.com/ml-kit/vision/face-detection) to detect faces and apply different effects.

-This application is still in progress.
+The effects are easilly modifiable and extendible, there's a FaceEffect class which is the parent of all Effects applied to the face.
+If you want to add more effects just inherit from that class and override the apply method.